Now you can enjoy pasta without the calories and carbs! You're welcome.

 In this recipe, uber-nutritious zucchini is spiralized into spaghetti-like strands.
 Juicy tomatoes and plump shrimp dress up the noodles and add colorful flair to the dish.
 The meal is complete with savory spices and a splash of lemon juice.
 For a delectable way to squeeze more vegetables into your diet, look no further than this Zucchini Pasta with Shrimp and Tomatoes recipe!

-- 3 medium zucchini, remove most of the peeling
+- 3 zucchini medium, remove most of the peeling

 - 1/4 teaspoon black pepper